jgverges/git-github/warnings-git.md

 git fsck
 ```

-- If you gets this result you repo is perfect regarding some git checks:
+- If you gets this result you repo does not have dungling objects:

 ```
 Checking object directories: 100% (256/256), done.